cryptonymous9/cryptonymous9.github.io/_posts/2022-08-05-Image-recognition.md

 ---
 layout: post
+title:  "A study on GoogLeNet, ResNet and Preact-ResNet on Cifar-10 classification"
-title:  "Image recognition"
+tag: "Image recognition"
 date:   2022-07-05 19:45:31 +0530
 categories: science
 author: "Nidhin"
 usemathjax: true
 ---

-# A study on GoogLeNet, ResNet and Preact-ResNet on Cifar-10 classification

 In this notebook, I'll be implementing some of architectures that we studied in the last few lectures for cifar-10 classification.
 Specifically,  I'll be comparing 3 methods: